Penny Serenade: Critical reception

-On the film review website Rotten Tomatoes, Penny Serenade receives a "Fresh" rating with 93% (16 of 17) of its T-meter critics reviewed the film positively.
 Variety commended both the direction and the acting for lifting the script out of maudlin melodrama.
 Describing the plot elements as "tenderness, heart-throb, comedy and good, old-fashioned, gulping tears", the review notes: "Half a dozen times the yarn approaches the saccharine, only to be turned back into sound, human comedy-drama".
 A Time review also lauded Stevens' direction, stating: "Grant and Dunne cannot overcome the ten-little-fingers-and-ten-little-toes plot ... it is too often a moving picture which does not move.
 Skillful direction saves it from turning maudlin".
 Radio Times said that Grant "gives a lesson in screen acting and was rightly Oscar-nominated for a superb, subtly-shaded portrayal that keeps sentimentality at bay".

 When the movie premiered at the Radio City Music Hall, Bosley Crowther, in a somewhat ambivalent review, concludes "[there is] some very credible acting on the part of Mr. Grant and Miss Dunne is responsible in the main for the infectious quality of the film.
 Edgar Buchanan, too, gives an excellent performance as a good-old-Charlie friend, and Beulah Bondi is sensible as an orphanage matron.
 Heart-warming is the word for both of them.
 As a matter of fact, the whole picture deliberately cozies up to the heart.
 Noël Coward once dryly observed how extraordinarily potent cheap music is.
 That is certainly true of Penny Serenade".

 Grant considered his role in Penny Serenade as his best performance.
 Dunne often remarked that this was her favorite film "because it reminded her of her own adopted daughter".